Table of Contents

 - Huntington’s disease: Causes are triplet (CAG) repeat expansions, which have destructive consequences for the neurons of the basal ganglia in the brain.
 Penetrance depends on the number of triplet repeats: With > 60 CAG triplets, Huntington’s disease already occurs in the juvenile age.

 In autosomal-recessive inheritance, the carrier has to be homozygous for the trait to be inherited.
-Heterozygous people act as conductors, but they do not express the respective phenotype.
-A phenotypical diseased person has to have parents who both have inherited the recessive gene.
+Heterozygous people act as carriers, but they do not express the respective phenotype.
+A phenotypically diseased person has to have the recessive gene in both parents.

 Examples of Combination